 To keep up with the continual growth, in 1978 the District entered into an inter-local agreement with 2 cities and 4 improvement districts to construct the Central Valley Water Reclamation Facility.
 This facility processes all of the wastewater for Granger-Hunter.

 In addition to its own water sources, GHID has entered into a contract to purchase culinary water from Jordan Valley Water Conservancy District.
-For the year ending 12/31/2013, Granger-Hunter purchased 19,655 acre feet or 6,404,609,797 gallons.
-At the same time, GHID produced water from its own wells totaling 5,571 acre feet or 1,815,318,299 gallons.
+For the year ending 12/31/2016, Granger-Hunter purchased 6.4 billion gallons, while at the same time produced 1.6 billion gallons.

 The District’s mission is - Stewards of water: delivered clean and safe for daily use and collected responsibly to protect public health and the environment.

 This is accomplished by adhering to our core values;

 Be it: Honorable – being worthy of honor.
 Having a good name or public esteem..

 Own it: Stewardship – the job of supervising or taking care of something.

 Lead it: Lead it: Initiative – the ability to assess and initiate things independently.